sonocotta/esp32-audio-dock/README.md

 Now new ESP32 C-Series and S-Series chips are entering the market, and their potential is mostly unrealized as of today.

-I created those docks, to be able quick prototype for whole range of ESP8266 and ESP32 chips, starting with the simplest finger-sized toys and going all the way up to full-sized speakers.
+I created those docks, to be able to quickly prototype for the whole range of ESP8266 and ESP32 chips, starting with the simplest finger-sized toys and going all the way up to full-sized speakers.

 ## Features